davedalmao/PowerMonitor/README.md

 <img src="https://user-images.githubusercontent.com/62003240/130961898-e8734309-8fb6-4479-9f8d-e4245d268815.png" width="280" alt="Project Logo" />  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <img src="https://img.shields.io/badge/Target%20framework-.NET%20Framework%204.7.2-blue" alt="" /> <img src="https://img.shields.io/badge/Platform-x86-orange" alt="Project Platform | x86" />

-Monitors the battery percentage and status of your laptop/pc, and notifies if the battery is low.
+Monitors the battery percentage and status of your laptop, and notifies if the battery is low.
 It will also notify when the battery is almost full (optional/configurable).

 <hr/>

 <br/>

 # Purpose
-To avoid unexpected shutdown/hibernate, due to having sudden battery depletion.
+To avoid unexpected shutdown/sleep (without any warning), due to having sudden battery depletion.
 (This usually occurs when the laptop is old)

 <br/>